MutabilityDetector/MutabilityDetector/README.md

                                   no suffixes such as .java or .class.
 Can be used in conjunction with -match to reduce the time taken to perform analysis.
      -cp,--classpath <path>       The classpath to be analysed by Mutability Detector
      -e,--reportErrors            Reports on errors in the analysis.
 Defaults to false.
      -f,--failFast                When true, encountering an unhandled
                                   exception will cause analysis to abort
                                   immediately.
 When false, exceptions during
                                   analysis of a particular class will be reflected in the result assigned to that class.
 Defaults to false.
      -h,--help                    print this message
      -m,--match <regex>           A regular expression used to match class names to analyse.
 This is matched against the fully qualified class name, minus the .class suffix (i.e. it matches against
                                   'java.lang.Object', not
                                   'java/lang/Object.class').
 The default is
                                   '.*', meaning all classes will be analysed.
+     -n,--nonClassloading         When supplied, use an implementation of ASM's SimpleVerifier that does not load
+                                  classes.
+This can help avoid issues
+                                  encountered with class loading.
+Warning:
+                                  this is experimental, and has not been tested as thoroughly as the classloading
+                                  version.
      -r,--report <arg>            Choose what is reported from the analysis.
                                   Valid options are [ALL|IMMUTABLE|MUTABLE].
                                   If not specified, or doesn't match an available mode, defaults to 'ALL'
      -s,--summary                 Show summary of analysis result.
      -v,--verbose                 Print details of analysis and reasons for results.

+    Exiting...